gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Source set declares a target language runtime, use this to decide which driver to use to link
 - Don't fail if g++ is not installed when it is not required
 - Support preprocessor macros for assembler
-- Understand build and release build types and drive the compiler and linker appropriately
 - Clean the environment prior to invoking the visual studio tools (eg clear `%INCLUDE%`, `%LIB%` etc)
 - Don't create compile tasks for empty source sets
 - Compile windows resource files with gcc/clang using [`windres`](http://sourceware.org/binutils/docs/binutils/windres.html)